-Directors who are also officers of the Company do not receive any compensation in their capacity as directors
+Directors who are also officers of the Company do not receive any compensation in their capacity as directors.

 As detailed under the heading "Tecsys Stock Option Plan", directors of the Company are entitled to receive Options of the Company.
-The Board granted 6,320 Options per director to David Booth, Vernon Lobo, Steve Sasser, Rani Hublou and Kathleen Miller during Fiscal 2022.
+The Board granted 8,016 Options per director to David Booth, Vernon Lobo, Steve Sasser, Rani Hublou and Kathleen Miller during Fiscal 2024.
+The Board also granted 5,848 Options to Andrew Kirkwood who joined as a director during Fiscal 2024.
+As Rani Hublou did not stand for re-election at the annual shareholder meeting of the Company on September 7, 2023, Options issued to Ms. Hublou were forfeited in accordance with the terms of the Company's Stock Option Plan.

-All directors are required to buy or hold Common Shares with a total value equal to or greater than \$90,000.
-Each director has three years from the date he or she takes office or after the date of the first grant of Options to directors under the Stock Option Plan whichever is later to meet these requirements.
+All directors are now required to buy or hold Common Shares with a total value equal to or greater than \$150,000.
+Each director has five years from the date he or she takes office or after the date of the first grant of Options to directors under the Stock Option Plan whichever is later to meet these requirements.
 Such threshold will be assessed at the end of each fiscal year.
-Each director will have to buy or hold Common Shares in increasing increments of \$30,000 per fiscal year until the \$90,000 threshold is met.
+Each director will have to buy or hold Common Shares in increasing increments of \$30,000 per fiscal year until the \$150,000 threshold is met.
 Common Shares may be obtained by purchase on the facilities of the TSX secondary market or by exercise of his or her Options granted under the Stock Option Plan.

-The following table sets forth details of Fiscal 2022 director share ownership requirements.
-The market value of Common Shares outstanding is based on the closing share price of \$26.1 on the TSX as of April 30, 2022:
+The following table sets forth details of Fiscal 2024 director share ownership requirements.
+The market value of Common Shares outstanding is based on the closing share price of \$38.74 on the TSX as of April 30, 2024:

 Name Common Shares held (#) Total value of all equity holdings (\$) Conformity with director share ownership requirements

-David Booth 9,500 247,950 Yes
+David Booth 27,427 1,062,522 Yes

-David Brereton 1,412,138 36,856,802 Yes
+David Brereton 917,038 35,526,052 Yes

-Peter Brereton 319,921 8,349,938 Yes
+Peter Brereton 315,730 12,231,380 Yes

-Vernon Lobo 49,400 1,289,340 Yes
+Vernon Lobo 67,327 2,608,248 Yes

-Steve Sasser 42,000 1,096,200 Yes
+Steve Sasser 59,927 2,321,572 Yes

-Rani Hublou 700 18,270 Has until December 2, 2023 to comply
+Kathleen Miller 3,000 116,220 Has until June 27, 2026 to comply

-Kathleen Miller 1,000 26,100 Has until December 2, 2023 to comply
+Andrew Kirkwood - - Has until November 30, 2028 to comply